Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Moving-Window Linear Regression

 \subsection{Unspecified Input Error}

-To obtain the error deviation of $\alpha$ and $\beta$, the fitting is done on many time-series data, each with independently generated noises.
-Figure \ref{fig: Moving_Linear_Fit_Error} shows the corresponding error deviation vs index time $j$, which are $1$ except near $10$ for $j = 10 \dots 19$ when the actual noise is $10$-fold of the specified one.
-It shows that a larger than $1$ error deviation may probably indicate unspecified additional input errors other than rounding errors, such as the numerical errors from math libraries.
+To determine the error deviations of $\alpha$ and $\beta$, the fitting procedure is applied to multiple time-series data sets, each generated with independent noise realizations.
+Figure \ref{fig: Moving_Linear_Fit_Error} illustrates the resulting error deviation as a function of the time index $j$, which remains close to $1$ except within the range $j = 10 \dots 19$ where the actual noise is ten times greater than the specified value.
+This observation suggests that an error deviation exceeding 1 may indicate the presence of unspecified additional input errors beyond rounding errors, such as numerical errors in mathematical library functions.